-A DU [®] Approve/Eligible or LPA SM Accept/Eligible loan is insurable provided it meets the requirements described in Section 2 of the TrueGuide and the following underwriting overlays 1 : = C A D inst Dne or more borrowers must ha Geographic Exclusions: None U° Approve/Ineligible or LPA SM urable if: AUS ineligibility due to ARM plar Accept/Ineligible loan that meets Natio Occupancy Loan Purpose Property Type 2 Loan Amount 3 Maximum LTV/CLTV Minimum FICO Maximum DTI S T A NDARD MAR KET GUIDE LINES Purchase or Rate / Term Refinance or Construction to Permanent Single Family Condo or Co-op \$625,500 95% 620 Per AUS Approval Primary Residence Cash-Out Refinance All All Not Eligible Not Eligible Not Eligible Purchase or Rate / Term Refinance or Construction to Permanent Two-Unit \$800,775 85% 620 Per AUS Approval Second Home Purchase or Rate / Term Refinance or Construction to Permanent Single Family Condo or Co-op \$625,500 90% 620 Per AUS Approval Investment Property Purchase or Rate / Term Refinance or Construction to Permanent Single Family Condo or Co-op \$625,500 85% 680 Per AUS Approval All All Manufactured Homes All Not Eligible Not Eligible Not Eligible RES TRICTED MAR KET GUIDE ELINES Ther e are no markets i dentified as re stricted.
-When there are differences restrictive of the two guide lines.
-This rule applies at the level of in o the more 2 Construction to Permanent excludes condos and co-ops 3 Maximum Amounts for AK and HI are \$938,250 (1 unit) and \$1,201,150 (2 units) Refer to the county specific loan limits to determine the maximum amount for a specific area
+Occupancy Loan Purpose Property Type 2 Loan Amount 3 Maximum LTV/CLTV Minimum FICO Maximum DTI S T .
+ANDARD MAR KET GUIDE LINES Purchase or Rate / Term Refinance or Construction to Permanent Single Family Condo or Co-op \$636,150 95% 620 Per AUS Approval Primary Residence Cash-Out Refinance All All Not Eligible Not Eligible Not Eligible Purchase or Rate / Term Refinance or Construction to Permanent Two-Unit \$814,500 85% 620 Per AUS Approval Second Home Purchase or Rate / Term Refinance or Construction to Permanent Single Family Condo or Co-op \$636,150 90% 620 Per AUS Approval Investment Property Purchase or Rate / Term Refinance or Construction to Permanent Single Family Condo or Co-op \$636,150 85% 680 Per AUS Approval All All Manufactured Homes All Not Eligible Not Eligible Not Eligible R E S TRICTED MAR KET GUIDE LINES There are no markets identified as restricted.
+1 When there are differences restrictive of the two guide 0, 0 o the more 2 construction to remainent 3 3 Maximum Amounts for AK and HI are \$954,225 (1 unit) and \$1,221,750 (2 units)

+Refer to the county specific loan limits to determine the maximum amount for a specific area